 But before telling you about these two stops I would like to take a moment of appreciation for this road journey which I found the most beautiful among all the days.
 After Kalpa, as one starts to approach towards the higher side of the cold desert mountains, the roads have many treats to offer to its admirers.

 As one goes beyond Kalpa, towards Spiti valley, they can see the beautiful transition of the green Himalayas slowly turning into the brown desert with a much closer view of the snow-capped summits.
-Not only this, the roads have many interesting rock-cut formations which are always surrounded by bikers taking pictures.
+Not only this, but the roads also have many interesting rock-cut formations that are always surrounded by bikers taking pictures.

-From low rise roads with rock-cut formations to much-heighted desert valley views, this spiti road journey has got all those adventurous feel right.
+From low rise roads with rock-cut formations to much-heightened desert valley views, this Spiti valley road journey has got all those adventurous feel right.

 We took a halt at Nako Village which is another village located nearer to the Indo-China border and houses some of the oldest monasteries in the Kinnaur region.
 Places that can be visited here are Nako Lake and Nako Monasteries along with several local trails that can also be explored.